SAP/styleguides/clean-abap/CleanABAP.md

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Names](#names) > [This section](#use-snake_case)

 ABAP is case insensitive and limits the number of available letters for naming all kind of DDIC-objects and variables.
-For exampe the maximum length of a method name is 30 characters.
+For example the maximum length of a method name is 30 characters.
 The defacto naming convention in ABAP is `snake_case`, because camelCase is overwritten when the Pretty Printer is activated and not all team members use the 'Keep Camel Case Identifiers' setting in the ADT ABAP Formatter.
 Also `camelCase` doesn't affect DDIC-objects.